 Information obtained from the USFWS Information for Planning and Consultation (IPaC) Official Species List identified 11 federally listed species known to occur or having the potential to occur in this region of the state.
-Field surveys were conducted in 2023 and 2024 to determine the presence or probable absence of these species in the proposed project area.
-After reviewing the information provided in a Biological Assessment letter, the U.S. Fish and Wildlife Service concurred with EKPC's findings and effects determinations in a letter dated August 30, 2024 that the Project "may affect but is not likely to adversely affect" the gray bat, Indiana bat, northern long-eared bat, clubshell, fanshell, longsolid, rabbitsfoot, and short's bladderpod.
+Field surveys were conducted in 2020, 2022, and 2024 to determine the presence or probable absence of these species in the proposed project area.
+After reviewing the information provided in a Biological Assessment letter, the U.S. Fish and Wildlife Service concurred with EKPC's findings and effects determinations in a letter dated June 7, 2024 that the Project "may affect but is not likely to adversely affect" the gray bat, Indiana bat, northern long-eared bat, clubshell, fanshell, orangefoot pimpleback, pink mucket, rabbitsfoot, and ring pink.
+EKPC has committed to restrict tree clearing during the non-volant time period (May 15 - July 31).
 The USFWS further agreed that the proposed project is "not likely to jeopardize" the continued existence of the tricolored bat.
 The lack of mussel habitat precludes any adverse effects to the salamander mussel.